-I could fill a page a mile long with things high school never taught me, that I’ve had to learn how to do myself.
+I could fill a page a mile long with things that I never learned in my high school days, things that I’ve had to learn how to do myself.
 High school is nothing like the real world and I think that’s the main problem.
 They teach you all about complicated math equations and call you dumb if you cant figure it out.
 They tell you the best years of your life are spent here, and maybe thats true because how my adult life is shaping up now are harder than anything I have ever had to endure inside those hallways.

 No one teaches you about the extent of student debt.
 But we new forced to go to college and or university anyways because it will make you smarter and more equip to handle life.
 I spent four years in college and all I have to show for it is a piece of paper and over 20 thousand dollars in debt.

 Now I have to start paying back all the money I borrowed to make a better life for myself.
 It took me six months to get a “real job” and even making more than minimum wage I have a hard time paying everything off.
 Including:

 Monthly interest rates on my student line of credit

 Personal care products (shampoo, razors, damn tampons…)